 When lessees return containers to locations where supply exceeds demand and when lessees default and we recover containers, we sometimes reposition containers to higher demand areas.
 Repositioning expenses vary depending on geographic location, distance, freight rates and other factors, and may not be fully covered by drop-off charges collected from the previous lessee of the containers or pick-up charges paid by the new lessee.
 We seek to limit the number of and impose surcharges on containers returned to low demand locations.
 Market conditions, however, may not enable us to continue such practices.
 In addition, we may not be able to accurately anticipate which locations will be characterized by higher or lower demand in the future, and our current contracts will not protect us from repositioning costs if locations that we expect to be higher demand locations turn out to be lower demand locations at the time the containers are returned.
-For example, the vast majority of our long-term leases require that a high percentage of the containers are returned in Asia, primarily in China.
-If long-term trade patterns change, it may not be economically desirable to have the bulk of our containers returned in China at the end of long-term leases.
+For example, the vast majority of our long-term leases require that a high percentage of the containers are returned in China at the end of long-term leases.
 Additionally, our customer default insurance that covers lessee insolvencies does not sufficiently insure us for container repositioning expense.
 Any such increases in costs to reposition our containers could harm our business, results of operations and financial condition.